chromice/ae/README.md

 ### Layout

-Layout library allows you to wrap output of a script with output of another script.
+Layout component allows you to wrap output of a script with output of another script.
 The layout script is executed *last*, thus avoiding many problems of using separate header and footer scripts to keep the template code [DRY](http://en.wikipedia.org/wiki/DRY).

 Here's an example of a simple layout <samp>layout_html.php</samp>: